Moody Kids: How to Respond to Pouting, Whining, and Sulking

-Pouting, sulking and whining are three of the most annoying ways that kids communicate their displeasure, anger or frustration with a situation.
+Pouting, whining, and sulking are three of the most annoying ways that kids communicate their displeasure, anger, or frustration with a situation.
 This behavior is not just limited to young children, either—teens do it because they haven’t always learned the skills to express their frustration in an appropriate way.
 Simply put: it works for them.

 When kids or even teens walk around the house in a huff in order to get their way, that means someone—probably one or both parents—is still reacting to it.
 But know this: if you start blaming, accusing, or trying to reason with your child about this type of behavior, you’re just feeding the tiger—you’re simply giving it more meat.
 The behavior will continue as long as you continue to react to it.

 But some kids persist in sulking.
 It’s not unusual to see children continue this all the way up into grade school and beyond.
 Remember, the behaviors kids tend to continue are the behaviors that are meeting their needs.
 And until your child learns other, more effective ways of communicating, it will probably continue.